 April is Esophageal Cancer Awareness Month.
 Unfortunately, symptoms typically present once the disease has advanced into the final stages.

-I am extremely excited and hope to see you at the walk in April!
-If you are unable to attend but would consider making a monetary donation, I would be most appreciative and grateful.
-If this event can provide awareness or result in an early detection for just one person, then this walk will be an absolute, complete success!!!
+If this event can provide awareness or result in an early detection for just one person, then this walk will be an absolute success!!!”

 Lori Welbourne: Ken White, Father, Diagnosed with Esophageal Cancer